lightning/bolts/03-transactions.md

 Each commitment transaction uses a unique set of keys; <localkey>, <remotekey> and <revocationkey>.
 Changing the <localkey> and <remotekey> every time ensures that commitment txids cannot be determined by a third party even it knows another commitment transaction, which helps preserve privacy in the case of outsourced penalties.
 The <revocationkey> is generated such that the remote node is the only one in possession of the secret key once the commitment transaction has been revoked.

-For efficiency, keys are generated from a series of per-commitment secrets which are generated from a single seed, allowing the receiver to compactly store them (see [FIXME]).
+For efficiency, keys are generated from a series of per-commitment secrets which are generated from a single seed, allowing the receiver to compactly store them (see [below](#efficient-per-commitment-secret-storage)).

 ### localkey and remotekey Derivation